 The Great British Sewing Bee's May Martin

-Whilst there, we were lucky enough to hear May Martin talking about her sewing career and how she was selected to be a judge on The Great British Sewing Bee!
-In the audience with us were former contestants Lauren Guthrie, from Series 1, and founder of Guthrie-Ghani & Jenni Taylor from last year’s show.
+I visited the Hobby, Craft & Stitch Trade Show at the Birmingham NEC in February 2015 on the lookout for exciting new products.
+Whilst there I was lucky enough to hear May Martin talking about her sewing career and how she was selected to be a judge on The Great British Sewing Bee!
+In the audience with us were former contestants Lauren Guthrie, from Series 1, and founder of Guthrie and Ghani & Jenni Taylor from the 2015 show.

 She taught for several years at secondary schools and was Head of Department before deciding to go into adult education.

 When the BBC researchers, for what was to become The Great British Sewing Bee, were looking for potential judges, they visited and interviewed lecturers from all the top fashion colleges including Central St Martins but were struggling to find the right person for the role.

 Out of the blue, May received an email from the BBC saying that they’d like her to audition for the show!
 May, very nervously went along for the interview where she faced 90 minutes of questions whilst being filmed... once they’d finished she remembers saying to them that it'd had been great fun but they wouldn't use her, she felt they'd opt for someone from one of the elite fashion schools.

 Shortly after, she did screen tests with Patrick Grant, who she was sure would get the job, but she wasn’t at all sure what they thought of her!
 We all know now, that they were very impressed with her calm, kind manner and extensive knowledge.